ewilded/shelling/README.md

 In the unix environment, the `$IFS` environmental variable contains the current argument separator value (which is space by default), while `$9` is just a holder of the ninth argument of the current system shell process, which is always an empty string, but is required to avoid the system shell confusing the `$IFSsomething` syntax with a non-existent environmental variable called `IFSsomething`.

-Currently supported alternative argument separators are for unix are:
+Currently supported alternative argument separators are:
+On unix:
 - `%20` - space
 - `%09` - horizontal tab
 - `$IFS$9` - IFS terminated with 9-nth - usually empty - argument holder)
 - `{OS_COMMAND,ARGUMENT}` - the brace expression

+On windows:
+- `%20` - space
+- `%09` - horizontal tab
+- `%0b` - vertical tab
+- `%25ProgramFiles:~10,1%25` - a hacky cmd expression cutting out a space from the default setting of the %ProgramFiles% environmental variable (`C:\Program Files`)

 The above is just an example of bypassing poorly written input-sanitizing function from the perspective of alternative argument separators.

 Other options include filters on command separators (not to confuse with argument separators), which are in most cases required to inject arbitrary commands.

-The list of tested command separators:
+The list of working commmand separators:

+On unix:
-- `%0a` (new line characters)
+- `%0a` (new line character)
-- `%0d` (carriage return characters)
+- `%0d` (carriage return character)
 - `;`
 - `&`
 - `|`

+On windows:
+- `%0a` (new line character)
+- `&`
+- `|`
+- `%1a` - a magical character working as a command separator in .bat files (full description of the finding: http://seclists.org/fulldisclosure/2016/Nov/67)

 Additionally, the following command terminators are used (in case input was written into a file or a database before execution and our goal was to get rid of everything appended to our payload in order to avoid syntax issues):
 - `%00` (nullbyte)
 - `%F0%9F%92%A9` (Unicode poo character, known to cause string termination in db software like MySQL)
-- `%20#` - space followed by a hash sign
+- `%20#` - space followed by the hash sign

 This way the base payload set is multiplied by all the feasible combinations of alternative argument separators, command separators and command terminators.